simairi54/myblogsite/content/Certifications/index.md

-*Hi!
+*Hello!
 I want to follow my certification path on this page.
 The page will be divided into the following three categories: WIP, DONE, and FUTURE.*

 *WIP = Work in progress*